Open NowMixed

 What activities are funded?

-Financial assistance for eligible disadvantaged jobseekers to address economic barriers associated with gaining or retaining ongoing employment.
+Financial assistance to help eligible disadvantaged jobseekers overcome economic barriers to gaining or retaining ongoing employment.

 How do I apply for the Back to Work Jobseeker Support?